pureprofile/pureprofile-sdk-ios/README.md

 ```

 #### Transactions
 The transactions API can optionally be used for querying Pureprofile about a transaction.
 The `transaction-uuid` parameter in the endpoint's path is the uuid property of `PureprofilePayment` (see above).
 The API must be authenticated using the `pp-token` HTTP header.
-The pp-token header value and the path values `instanceUrl` and `instanceCode` are all returned from the [login API](https://github.com/pureprofile/pureprofile-sdk-ios/blob/master/SdkSampleApp/ViewController.swift#L52).
+The `pp-token` header value and the `instanceUrl` path value are returned from the [login API](https://github.com/pureprofile/pureprofile-sdk-ios/blob/master/SdkSampleApp/ViewController.swift#L52).
 ```
-curl -H "pp-token: <pp-tonen>" https://<instanceUrl>/api/v3/transactions/<transaction-uuid>

 GET https://<instanceUrl>/api/v3/transactions/<transaction-uuid>?pp-token=<pp-token>

 HTTP/1.1 200 OK